2017 UEFA European Under-19 Championship squads

+The 2017 UEFA European Under-19 Championship was an international football tournament held in Georgia from 2 to 15 July 2017.

-Each national team has to submit a squad of 18 players, two of whom must be goalkeepers.
+Each national team submitted a squad of 18 players, two of whom had to be goalkeepers.

 Players in boldface have been capped at full international level since the tournament.

 Ages are as of the start of the tournament, 2 July 2017.